themehunk/th-wishlist/readme.txt

 1. Upload the `th-wishlist.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Get started from Dashboard > TH Search
+3. Get started from Dashboard > TH Wishlist

 == Frequently Asked Questions ==